 Turmeric And Inflammation

 And it isn’t just NSAIds that turmeric can replace.
-Research shows turmeric can go up against expensive drugs including:
+Research shows turmeric’s effectiveness compared to other types of drugs including:

 4 Ways Turmeric Helps Your Dog

-Now that you understand the role of inflammation in your dog and disease … let’s talk about the different situations where turmeric can help your dog.
+Now that you understand the role of inflammation and disease in your dog … here are a few situations where turmeric can help your dog.

 1. Joint Health

 In 2014 a study in Thailand compared curcumin to ibuprofen in managing knee osteoarthritis.
-Curcumin worked just as well as the ibuprofen to reduce pain.
-And it did it without the gastrointestinal side effect of ibuprofen.
+Curcumin worked just as well as the ibuprofen to reduce pain … and without the gastrointestinal side effects of ibuprofen (6)

-IMPORTANT: This study was done on humans.
-You should never give your dog ibuprofen … it is toxic to dogs.
+IMPORTANT: The above study was done on humans.
+You should never give your dog ibuprofen … it can be toxic to dogs.

-Unfortunately, 50% of adult dogs will develop cancer.
+Sadly, 50% of adult dogs will develop cancer.
 But curcumin can be an effective treatment and preventative, thanks to its anti-inflammatory properties (1).
 Curcumin can also …

-“… our review shows that curcumin can kill a wide variety of tumor cell types through diverse mechanisms.
-Because of numerous mechanisms of cell death employed by curcumin, it is possible that cells may not develop resistance to curcumin-induced cell death.”
+Overall, our review shows that curcumin can kill a wide variety of tumor cell types through diverse mechanisms.
+Because of numerous mechanisms of cell death employed by curcumin, it is possible that cells may not develop resistance to curcumin-induced cell death.